-The chart above was created using standard spreadsheet techniques.
+The XmR chart above was created using standard spreadsheet techniques.
 Adding the axis and values and calculating the limits is a relatively simple thing to do.
 However, using spreadsheets can be fraught with difficulties if the information has to be provided to a group of people or it is part of a much larger business performance activity.
 If this is the case, then turning to a software solution is probably a better alternative.
 There are many software packages available.
-They can be configured to take into account things like 'long-run' effects and display results that provide a greater level of information.
-For example, the chart above (using the X-Chart portion) might look like this:
+They can be configured to take into account things like long-run effects and display results to provide a greater level of information.
+For example, the chart above (using the X-Chart portion) would look like this:

-Here we can see the upper and lower control limits as the 'green' portion of the chart.
+Here we can see the upper and lower control limits interpreted as the 'green' portion of the chart.
+The upper control limit has been set to the upper value of the green area and the lower control limit as the lower value of the green area.
 The Average is the yellow line and the data the blue line.
 An additional lower limit, in the form of an amber band has been added providing the familiar red/amber/green/blue (RAGB) business parameters.
-The chart has also re-formatted the 'long-run' set of data points and narrowed the upper and lower control limits.
+The chart has also re-calculated the April to December 2014 'long-run' set of data points and narrowed the upper and lower control limits accordingly.